jivak1/PythonDockerManagmentTool/README.md

 - Created a nodeport serviceeee to expose to localhost (Done)
 - Set up a dashboard to monitor cluster information(memory, cpu, working nodes...)
 (Done)

+## CI/CD

+### Azure Devops Container Automation

+- Implemented a pipeline to triger on push to main
+- Log in DockerHub
+- Build Image from GitHub repo
+- Push it to DockerHub registry